carlosperate/rpi-os-custom-image/README.md

 ### Change default options

-Ideally the options should be selectable via command line arguments, but until that is implemented there are other options in the meantime.
+Ideally the options should be selectable via command line arguments, but until that is implemented there are other way to change the defaults.

 #### OS customisation options